 Summer Arts Camps

-For children ages 5-8 taught by the City’s Artist-in-Residence, Charlynn Knight.
-Children will have the opportunity to experience various art media with an emphasis on watercolor painting.
+For children ages 5-8 taught by the City’s Artist-in-Residence, Alexandra Roberts.
+Children will have the opportunity to experience various art media with an emphasis on printmaking and mixed media.

-For children ages 9-13 taught by the City’s Artist-in-Residence, Charlynn Knight.
-Students will receive more in-depth instruction in visual art using various art media with more skill development in watercolor painting.
+For children ages 9-13 taught by the City’s Artist-in-Residence, Alexandra Roberts.
+Students will receive more in-depth instruction in visual art using various art media with more skill development in printmaking and mixed media techniques.
 This will be a good opportunity to strengthen art portfolios for the more serious student while having fun!
 Students of all ability levels will benefit from the opportunity to be creative!

 For children ages 5-8 taught by local theatre professional Adrianne Dukes.
 Students will learn dynamic skills for acting in fun ways to build confidence and stage presence with inspiration coming from familiar fairy tales/children’s stories.

 Drama Camp II - July 6 - 17 from 9 am – 12 pm